red-scorp/RP2040-ProMini/README.md

 The development of v3.x boards is happening in *master* branch, while v1.x and v2.x boards are developed in *dev_v1* and *dev_v2* branches respectively.

+Each board version listed below is tagged in its respective branch and includes all the necessary files to manufacture the board.

 ### v3.2 - xx.xx.2024

 ![v3.2 board preview](img/v3.2.png)